REDCap-C2E2/education-session/docs/support.md

 Well here is your opportunity to "Ask the Expert" anything that you've struggled with, bugged you, or just piqued your curiosity.

 [Ask the Expert](https://redcap.c2e2.ca/surveys/?s=NXEKCND4AE){: .btn .fs-5 .mb-4 .mb-md-0 }

+---

+## Consultation?
+{: .d-inline-block }

+You can complete the C2E2 consultation form to request assistance with your research projects.
+C2E2 provides many services of which data collection and data mangement with a particular emphasis on REDCap are available.

+[Consultation form](https://redcap.c2e2.ca/surveys/?s=ADYYRNLJFM){: .btn .fs-5 .mb-4 .mb-md-0 }